C28 Clothing: A Look Back at the Brand Behind NOTW

 Although C28 closed its doors in 2015, the NOTW line was bought by the Mardel Christian bookstore.
 Mardel still carries a smaller inventory of the NOTW clothing line on its site at Mardel.com.

 I recently spoke to Aurelio and asked him to share something about his time at C28.
 Here's what he had to say, "Working at C28 and Not Of This World was clearly the height of my career.
 It was an honor to work with such an incredibly talented team.
 In particular, the art that was produced was extremely effective in reaching the lost and edifying the saints."

 Aurelio continued, "During the 15 years of operation, over 19,000 prayed to receive Christ as their Lord and Savior, millions of prayers were heard, and millions of tracks were distributed.
 I am eternally grateful to the Lord for allowing us to work at C28 and NOTW.
 To God be all the glory!"

-Today Aurelio Barreto is the President of US Honor.
-He still resides in the Corona, CA area.
+Today Aurelio Barreto has been CEO & President of several great startups over the years.
+He now resides in the Corona, California area.

 316Tees.com has created many of our designs with inspiration from Aurelio's team and C28.
 We regularly work with 2 of C28's former designers and will always remember and appreciate what C28 was all about.